 The Second Opinion for MuniFin’s Green Framework has been provided by Cicero.

 Green finance is funded by Green Bonds

-To provide investors with more detailed information about the financed projects and their impacts, MuniFin published its first Green Bond investor letter in March, 2017.
+To provide investors with more detailed information about the financed projects and their impacts, MuniFin published Green Bond Impact reporting annually.